SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Transfer response.
 - OK status code: 200 (OK)

 The current sponsoring client MUST use the HTTP PUT method to approve a transfer requested by the new sponsoring client.
+The server MAY return an empty message body when the transfer was cancelled without an error.

 Example Approve request: